algesten/str0m/docs/BWE.md

    sent at X and are receiving at >0.7X, the link isn't saturated and we should explore higher rates.

-3. **Allocation Probing**: When in ALR and `max_bitrate` (application's desired bitrate) increases, probes at 1× and 2× the new maximum (`first_allocation_probe_scale` = 1.0,
+3. **Allocation Probing**: When in ALR and `estimated_bitrate < max_bitrate`
+   (application's desired bitrate exceeds current estimate), probes at 1× and 2× max_bitrate (`first_allocation_probe_scale` = 1.0,
    `second_allocation_probe_scale` = 2.0), limited by 2× current BWE
    estimate (`allocation_probe_limit_by_current_scale` = 2.0).
-Only
-   triggers when probing is complete and estimate is below the new maximum.
-   This responds to application demand changes—when the encoder wants to send more (e.g., screen share starts, or video quality increases), we probe to validate the network can handle it.
+Triggers
+   immediately upon entering ALR (when estimate is below max_bitrate) and periodically every 5 seconds (`MIN_TIME_BETWEEN_ALR_PROBES`) while remaining in ALR with headroom available.
+This level-triggered approach ensures that whenever the application wants more bandwidth than currently available, the system actively probes to discover if the network can support it—whether from initial ALR entry, network improvements during ALR, or sustained application demand exceeding the estimate.

 4. **Large-Drop Recovery**: After a bitrate drop to 66% or below (`BITRATE_DROP_THRESHOLD`), if the drop occurred within 5 seconds